rubenski/yts-java-sdk/README.md

 request and response body and headers, which helps when debugging potential issues.

 ### Token fetching
-The default strategy for fetching access tokens from YTS is `SlightlyLazyAccessTokenStrategy`.
-This strategy loads a token whenever there is no existing token or the existing token is more than 9 minutes old.
-It keeps fetched tokens in memory until a new token is needed and then fetches a new one automatically.
-It is slightly laze in the sense that it will only get a new token once it discovers that a new token is needed for a call made by a client of the SDK.
+The SDK takes care of fetching tokens internally, so clients don't have to request and track access tokens when using this SDK.
+The default strategy the SDK uses for fetching access tokens from YTS is `SlightlyLazyAccessTokenStrategy`.
+This strategy loads a token whenever there is no existing token, or the existing token is more than 9 minutes old.
+It is slightly lazy in the sense that it will only get a new token when a client makes a request.

 A more elegant implementation of the `AccessTokenStrategy` could fetch a token in a background thread.
-However, implementers must make sure that such a process is robuts and can recover from any potential problems such as downtime or HTTP errors.
+However, implementers must make sure that such a process is robust and can recover from potential problems such as downtime or HTTP errors.

 ### Scraping and embedded flow
 Embedded flow where the user provides credentials via the client app frontend is currently not yet supported in this SDK.